cetic/TSimulus/docs/source/primary/constant.rst

 Constant Generator
 ------------------

-A time series generator whose values are constant over time can be described.
+A time series generator whose values are constant over time.

 **Representation in the configuration document:**